Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 Take note: We upgrade all requests to port 80 to 443.
 We recommend you do the same.

-**OSX Server Note** If you use startssl to obtain both a private key and a certificate don't forget to decrypt the private key using the following command `openssl rsa -in ssl.key -out ssl.key'.
+**OSX Server Note** If you use startssl to obtain both a private key and a certificate don't forget to decrypt the private key using the following command `openssl rsa -in ssl.key -out ssl.key`.
 Import the decrypted key (ssl.key) and a certificate (ssl.crt) file into Server Admin by dragging the files into the Certificate manager found here: Server Admin>Web>Site>example.com>Security>Manage Certificates>Import Certificate Identity.
 If the certificate & key are valid the certificate should be 'blue'.
 Once imported, the certificate can then be selected as the security for the site.

 ### Configuring WebSockets